BPW History Film

 Featured in the BPW historical film:

-– The reason why women were organized in 1917, and then how it became “BPW” in 1919
+– The reason why women were organized in 1917, and how they joined together to form “BPW” in 1919

 – When the Nike and the Red Purse became symbols for the Business and Professional Women’s Organization

-– A discussion between longtime members.
-Though an American story, the discussion highlights the need for continued advocacy globally.
+– A discussion between longtime American members, highlighting the need for continued advocacy globally

-– The collect, the BPW emblem benediction sung to the tune of Blest Be the Tie that Binds
+– The Collect, the BPW Emblem Benediction song (to the tune of Blest Be the Tie that Binds)

 Why do BPW’s around the world screen the film?